US Navy Seabees in Timor-Leste hold multinational ribbon-cutting ceremony

 |Downloads:

-This work, US Navy Seabees in Timor-Leste hold multinational ribbon-cutting ceremony [Image 2 of 2], by PO3 Kacie Joslin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, US Navy Seabees in Timor-Leste hold multinational ribbon-cutting ceremony, by PO1 Stephane Belcher, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT